gohugoio/hugo/content/en/content-management/archetypes.md

 ## Overview

 A content file consists of [front matter] and markup.
-The markup is typically markdown, but Hugo also supports other [content formats].
+The markup is typically Markdown, but Hugo also supports other [content formats].
 Front matter can be TOML, YAML, or JSON.

 The `hugo new content` command creates a new file in the `content` directory, using an archetype as a template.
 This is the default archetype: